Anger, tantrums and other big emotions

 Overstimulation

-- Routines help children know what to expect next, which can reduce anxiety, but if your child is overstimulated due to a break in the routine or other environmental factors, create some space for rest.
+- Routines help children know what to expect next, which can reduce anxiety.
+If your child is overstimulated due to a break in the routine or other factors, create some space for rest.

 - Our section on tiredness and concentration fatigue has more details.